 From a labor perspective, healthcare is experiencing the perfect storm.
-Over the past two years, high COVID-19 patient volumes increased employee burnout, which in turn exacerbated staffing shortages at all levels in the healthcare field.
+Over the past few years, high COVID-19 patient volumes increased employee burnout, which created a medical staffing shortage throughout all sectors of healthcare .
 Employee retention, already a touchy issue in healthcare, took another hit as we entered a new era known as the Great Resignation.

 The pressures of these healthcare workforce trends negatively impact care delivery, patient satisfaction, workflow efficiency, and even worker retention.
 How can healthcare providers overcome staffing shortages to improve care delivery?

 What Is Healthcare’s Biggest Problem Today?
 Staff Shortages

 Ask any healthcare leader today and they will tell you their biggest single challenge right now is a staffing shortage.
 Over the past two years, the industry lost somewhere between 20 to 30% of its skilled workforce.
 Those that remain struggle with burnout and many say they will consider a job change in 2022.